hurlbertlab/dietdatabase/cleaning/cleaning_overview.md

 [1] 1
 ```
 To find the sum of the different Diet Types, simply change "Items" to whichever Diet Type you want, such as "Unspecified" or "Wt_or_Vol".
 The sum of each Diet Diet should be 1.0 or reasonably close.
 If the value is not about 1.0, it means there is probably a typo, error, or other problem somewhere in the entries.
 Open up the AvianDietDatabase and check the values for the Diet Type(s) where the sum was not 1.0 to find the problem.
+You most likely will have to consult the sources or papers themselves to reference the values.
 Make the necessary corrections and re-check the new sum.